-VA borrowers can look to retain their current home and purchase another using their remaining entitlement.
+VA borrowers have options to retain their current home and purchase another using their remaining entitlement.

 One of the most common circumstances is when an active military member has to PCS to a new duty station.
-Sometimes it’s tough to sell their current home.
-Other borrowers like the idea of using the home as a rental property – while you can’t purchase a home with this as your intent, it’s possible to buy with a VA loan, live in the property for a while and then rent it out to others upon relocating.
+One reason borrowers may keep their home is because it can be difficult to sell.
+Others like the idea of using the home as a rental property.
+While you can’t purchase a home with this as your intent, it’s possible to buy with a VA loan, live in the property for a while, and then rent it out to others upon relocating.

-But those with diminished entitlement -- either because of one or more active VA loans or previous default on a VA loan -- may have to factor in a down payment when the time comes.
+Those with reduced entitlement -- either because of one or more active VA loans or default on a previous VA loan -- may have to factor in a down payment when the time comes.

 There are two layers of entitlement, a basic and a bonus, or secondary, level.
 The basic entitlement is $36,000.
-For borrowers in most parts of the country, there’s an additional, second tier currently worth of $101,062.
-Add those together and you get $137,062.
+For borrowers in most parts of the country, there’s an additional, second tier currently worth $125,800.
+Add those together and you get $161,800.

 Let’s look at an example.
-We’ll say you purchased a home a few years ago for $200,000, utilizing $50,000 of entitlement in the process.
+We’ll say you purchased a home a few years ago for $300,000 utilizing $75,000 ($300,000 x 25%) of entitlement in the process.
 Now, you’re moving to take a new job.
-You want to hold onto and rent out your current home and buy a $350,000 home in a regular cost county.
+You want to hold onto and rent out your current home and buy a $400,000 home in an area with the standard county loan limit.

 Here’s how the math breaks down:

-For this example $300,000 purchase, you would need to come up with about $4,000 for a down payment because of your incomplete VA loan entitlement.
+For this example $400,000 purchase, you would need to come up with about $13,200 for a down payment because of your reduced VA loan entitlement.

 Here’s what the math looks like:

-That could still wind up being a great deal compared to conventional and FHA financing, which require minimum 5 percent and 3.5 percent down payments, respectively.
-Our example $12,938 down payment on a $400,000 loan represents a 3.2 percent down payment.
+That could still be a great deal compared to conventional and FHA financing, which requires a minimum 5 percent and 3.5 percent down payments, respectively.
+Our example with a $13,200 down payment on a $400,000 loan represents a 3.3 percent down payment.
 You’d also wind up paying for mortgage insurance with FHA and conventional loans.

-Remember, the $137,062 in total entitlement reflects a loan limit of $548,250, which is standard for most of the country.
-But high-cost counties can have loan limits well in excess of that.
+Remember, the $161,800 in total entitlement reflects a loan limit of $647,200, which is standard for most of the country.
+But high-cost counties can have loan limits well over that.
 That means more $0 down buying power.

-Remember, the additional entitlement only applies when you’re buying in a high-cost county.
-If you’re moving from a high-cost county to a regular cost county, you would be using the lower entitlement maximum as your starting point.
+Remember, the additional entitlement only applies when buying in a high-cost county.
+If you’re moving from a high-cost county to one with the conforming loan limit, you would be limited to a lower maximum entitlement.